nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. **Entity panel:** Lists projects and clients in two separate tabs.
 1. **Statistics panel:** Displays overview of projects.

-More details about the Entity and Statistics panel are given in the following sections.
+You can find more details about the Entity and Statistics panels in the following sections.

 ### Entity Panel